-FIGURE 9.2 - Example of an unstable density profile treated by the non penetrative convective adjustment algorithm.
-1^{st} step: the initial profile is checked from the surface to the bottom.
+FIG. 9.3 - Example of an unstable density profile treated by the non penetrative convective adjustment algorithm. $1^{st}$ step: the initial profile is checked from the surface to the bottom.
 It is found to be unstable between levels 3 and 4.
 They are mixed.
-The resulting ρ is still larger than $\rho(5)$: levels 3 to 5 are mixed.
-The resulting ρ is still larger than $\rho(6)$: levels 3 to 6 are mixed.
-The 1^{st} step ends since the density profile is then stable below the level 3.
-2^{nd} step: the new ρ profile is checked following the same procedure as in 1^{st} step: levels 2 to 5 are mixed.
+The resulting $\rho$ is still larger than $\rho(5)$ : levels 3 to 5 are mixed.
+The resulting $\rho$ is still larger than $\rho(6)$ : levels 3 to 6 are mixed.
+The $1^{st}$ step ends since the density profile is then stable below the level 3. $2^{nd}$ step: the new $\rho$ profile is checked following the same procedure as in $1^{st}$ step: levels 2 to 5 are mixed.
 The new density profile is checked.
 It is found stable: end of algorithm.

-The non-penetrative convective adjustment is used when ln_zdfnpc =true.
-It is applied at each nnpc1 time step and mixes downwards instantaneously the statically unstable portion of the water column, but only until the density structure becomes neutrally stable (i.e. until the mixed portion of the water column has exactly the density of the water just below) [Madec et al. 1991a].
-The associated algorithm is an iterative process used in the following way (Fig. 9.2.1): starting from the top of the ocean, the first instability is found.
-Assume in the following that the instability is located between levels k and k+1.
-The potential temperature and salinity in the two levels are vertically mixed, conserving the heat and salt contents of the water column.
+potential temperature and salinity in the two levels are vertically mixed, conserving the heat and salt contents of the water column.
 The new density is then computed by a linear approximation.
 If the new density profile is still unstable between levels k+1 and k+2, levels k, k+1 and k+2 are then mixed.
 This process is repeated until stability is established below the level k (the mixing process can go down to the ocean bottom).
 The algorithm is repeated to check if the density profile between level k-1 and k is unstable and/or if there is no deeper instability.

 This algorithm is significantly different from mixing statically unstable levels two by two.
 The latter procedure cannot converge with a finite number of iterations for some vertical profiles while the algorithm used in NEMO converges for any profile in a number of iterations which is less than the number of vertical levels.
 This property is of paramount importance as pointed out by Killworth [1989]: it avoids the existence of permanent and unrealistic static instabilities at the sea surface.
-This non-penetrative convective algorithm has been proved successful in studies of the deep water formation in the north-western Mediterranean Sea [Madec et al. 1991a;b, Madec and Crépon 1991].
+This non-penetrative convective algorithm has been proved successful in studies of the deep water formation in the north-western Mediterranean Sea [Madec et al. 1991b;a, Madec and Crépon 1991].